 Adeline is a Doctor of Clinical Psychology and has worked in the area of mental health since 2006.
 She has worked clinically in public hospitals, community health centres as well as child, adolescents and family mental health services.
-She now works in Private Practice as a Clinical Psychologist in Caulfield and sees children, adolescents, adults and families from across Bentleigh, Malvern and Melbourne’s south-east.
+She now works in Private Practice as a Clinical Psychologist in Caulfield and predominantly sees women 25 years and above from across Bentleigh, Malvern and Melbourne’s south-east.
 She provides individual consultations in person or online and also runs group programs.

 She believes in early intervention and is passionate about working collaboratively with clients to help them live a valued life.
-She has formal training in child development and clinical psychology.
-She has an understanding of the impact of childhood experiences and stages of development across the life span to provide holistic care.
+She has formal training in child, developmental and clinical psychology.
+She understands the impact of childhood experiences and different stages of development across life span to provide holistic care.
 Adeline is also a secular Registered Yoga Teacher (RYT) Yoga Alliance® who believes in the mind-body connection.
 She works pragmatically, creatively, uses evidence based practice and in collaboration with clients to provide a tailored treatment for each client's unique needs.

 Adeline has also conducted various research focused on vulnerable populations and authored a number of journal articles.
 Adeline's doctoral thesis in clinical child, adolescent and family psychology examined the relationship between childhood trauma, attachment and women's mental health including clinicians' practices and views on supporting survivors.
 For a list of Adeline's publications and presentations, click here.

 Coles, J., Lee, Adeline, Taft, A., Mazza, D. and Loxton, D. (2015) General Practice Service Use and Satisfaction among Female Survivors of Childhood Sexual Abuse.
 Australian Family Physician, 44(1): 71-76.